morgoe/morgoe.github.io/_posts/blog/2015-07-30-which-input-when.markdown

 ![keyboards][keyboards]

 ### Auto-completing Input Field
 An auto-completing input field looks pretty much like a standard text input field, but once you start typing, it suggests some relevant options.
 When you have potentially hundreds of options (too many to display on-screen at once), an auto-completing input field is a good choice.
 A good use-case for this would be asking a user’s home country.
-Once the user starts to type, the input filters down the hundreds of options down to a few relevant ones, allowing the user to easily select the one they’re after.
+Once the user starts to type, the input filters the hundreds of options down to a few relevant ones, allowing the user to easily select the one they’re after.

 This is not a standard HTML input type, so you’ll need to use a plugin like [Chosen](https://harvesthq.github.io/chosen/).